ARENA LAW FIRM

 Given these consequences, you might think you should always take the breath test.
 Not so fast, my friend.
 Even though the consequences of refusing a breath or blood test are significant, there are other factors that mitigate these consequences, and there are also consequences to taking the breath or blood test.

-• First and foremost, a very high alcohol breath test result can make it next to impossible to win your case.
+• First and foremost, a very high alcohol breath test result can make it next to impossible to win your DUI case.
 An argument to a Jury that your alcohol level was twice the legal limit is devastating, and extremely difficult to overcome.

 • If you take the breath or blood test, everyone will know your alcohol level.
-If it is high, a Prosecutor will not want to make a favorable plea offer during the negotiation phase of the case.
+If it is significantly high, a Prosecutor will not want to make a favorable plea offer during the negotiation phase of the case.
 Knowing that anyone can look at the file and see the breath test results, the prosecutor will not want to be seen as weak on the enforcement of DUI offenses.

-• If your alcohol level is above 0.15, your DUI will be considered to be an Enhanced DUI.
+• If your alcohol level is above 0.15, your DUI will be an Enhanced DUI.
 This means the minimum fine will increase from $500 to $1,000, and that you will be required to install an ignition interlock device on your vehicle for a minimum of 6 months.
 These enhancements are greater if you have a prior DUI conviction.
 If you refuse the breath test, the State Attorney generally has no way to prove your alcohol level is above .15, so you cannot be charged with an enhanced DUI.

-• If you have never been arrested for or charged with a DUI, the 6 month or 12 month suspension will not mean you are not able to drive.
+• If you have never been arrested for or charged with a DUI, the 6 month or 12-month suspension will not mean you are not able to drive.
 You will be eligible to obtain a temporary driving permit to drive for necessities during the length of the suspension.
 This option is not available to someone that has been previously arrested for or charged with DUI.
 Keep in mind that you will have only 10 days to make this election after your arrest.
 Accordingly, you should call me at your earliest convenience to discuss how to handle the suspension.

 Has your opinion changed yet?
 There are 3 very important factors you must consider when deciding whether To Blow or Not to Blow.